 - Understand the need and opportunity for AEC firms to leverage their talent as a competitive advantage

 Attendance to this seminar is non-paying for TSA members and fee-paying for non-members.
+OAA Continuing Education: Attendees to this lecture will receive a certificate for 1.5 structured learning hours.
 Registration is required through this link.

 Seminar presented byBack to home page